-This article is an adaptation of the introduction from The Stories We Live: Finding God’s Calling All around Us, which was recently released.
+This article is an adaptation of the introduction from The Stories We Live: Finding God’s Calling All around Us, which will be released on April 6, 2017.
 This book is one of several that has emerged from the Collegeville Institute Seminars.

 “I don’t know that I’ve ever been given a calling.”